-I’ve done this before – I posted once on a local Facebook group asking for donations of tea and coffee for a survivor group I was part of.
+I’ve done this once before – a few years ago I posted on a local Facebook group asking for donations of tea and coffee for a survivor group I was part of.
 I hesitated before pressing ‘post’ after all, this group featured (mostly) friendly discussions about parking and cats, how would something like this be received?
-I was surprised by the replies I had.
-Some people messaged me privately and a few people disclosed their own experiences of abuse.
+I was surprised by the replies.
+Some messaged me privately and a few disclosed their own experiences of abuse.
 I realised the power of speaking out.

-There are many activists like me doing the same thing.
-I’m lucky to have a couple of them working with me on The Flying Child Project, but it comes with an element of risk.
+There are many activists like me with the same drive to spark some sort of meaningful change and I’m lucky to have a couple of them working with me on The Flying Child Project, but speaking out publicly comes with an element of risk.
 We risk people turning away, we risk judgement.
 I first spoke up at the age of 18, to a boyfriend, who fumbled his response, with no idea of what to say and the conversation ended quickly.
 This wasn’t his fault, his clumsy response was a result of the culture of silence.
-If we don’t talk about sexual violence then how can we teach our children how to talk about it and how can we ourselves, listen to them and react appropriately if they do?
+If we don’t talk about sexual violence then how can we teach our children how to talk about it and how can we ourselves, listen to those who disclose and react appropriately?

 People turn away.
 Many survivors have had experiences of speaking out and losing friends or family members who simply can’t hear what we have to say.
 There are exceptions.
-I’ve had unexpected support from unexpected places – from the local Salvation Army, who gave me indefinite use of their hall once a week, for a womens’ survivor group I was part of.
-A local pub and community hall also came up trumps.
+I’ve had unexpected support from unexpected places – there was my local Salvation Army who gave me indefinite use of their hall once a week, for a survivor group I was part of.
+A local pub and community hall at the end of my street also came up trumps.
 I’ve had much support from many friends and acquaintances but sadly this isn’t always the case.
 This was the only church out of all the churches in my local area.
 The pub and the hall were the only venues out of approximately 30 I contacted.

 I was supported by some friends but I lost others.